marcotag93/cat12/README.md

 # MRI Normalization Pipeline

 This script provides a bash command-line interface for normalizing T1-weighted MRI images into the MNI152 space using MATLAB's SPM12 and CAT12 toolboxes.
-It supports options for brain extraction and coregistration with a reference image.
+It supports options to perform brain extraction and/or coregistration with a reference image.
 The script uses MATLAB functions located in the same directory of the main script.

 ## Requirements